- Pump Skid Systems

 - About Us

 From time to time I get the opportunity to sit in on product trainings offered here at Crane Engineering.
-A couple weeks ago, I attended a session on sanitary valves, presented by Chris Johnson, one of our account managers.
-He demonstrated the function and features of each sanitary valve and discussed which were hygienic and which were aseptic.
+I attended a session on sanitary valves, presented by Chris Johnson, one of our account managers.
+He demonstrated the function and features of each hygienic and aseptic sanitary valve.
 After the presentation, I asked Chris to help me understand what the difference is.
 Turns out, I wasn’t the first to ask.

 The term aseptic means to be free from contamination caused by harmful bacteria, microorganisms, or viruses.
 When applied to valves, it means the materials and surface finish of the valve are optimized for exceptional cleanability.
 It also means each component of the valve that comes in contact with the process is hermetically sealed from the environment and atmosphere that surrounds the process.
-This is acheived by using a bellows on the valve stem to prevent harmful bacteria, et al, from getting into the process.
+A PTFE diaphragm attached to the stem prevents harmful bacteria, et al, from getting into the process.

-While aseptic valves aim to prevent contamination from the environment, the focus of hygienic valve design is easy cleanability.
+While aseptic valves aim to prevent contamination from the environment, hygienic valve design focuses on cleanability.

 Parts of a hygienic valve will move in and out of the process, becoming exposed to the surrounding environment.
 For instance, a rising stem on a valve will come in contact with the process, and may also come in contact with the environment outside the process.

-Take a look at this video of a hygienic mixproof valve from Rieger Valves.
+Take a look at this video of a hygienic mixproof valve from Pentair Sudmo Valves.
 Here you can see as the valve opens and closes, the stem exits the body, and returns to the body.